Mar 2023

 My Brothers and Sisters in Christ,

-Consider also the words of St John Chrysostom, “You fast from food, but you allow yourself to listen to many vain and worldly things.
+Second, so much emphasis during the Great Fast is centered around the intake of food.
+Fasting is far more than restricting our diet.
+We are called to attend the divine services specific to the fast period, increase the time we spend studying scripture and the fathers and even being more cognizant of our interactions with each other.
+St John Chrysostom offers the following: “You fast from food, but you allow yourself to listen to many vain and worldly things.
 You should also fast with your ears.
 You should fast from listening to things that people say about your brothers and sisters, to lies about others, especially gossip, rumors or harsh words that harm others.
 Besides fasting with your mouth, you must fast by not saying anything that could harm anyone else.
 After all, what good is it for you to abstain from meat if you devour your brother?”

 May our Lord strengthen and guides us so we may truly be ready for His return.